-Miso soup consumption has been proven helpful for chelating the effects of radiation exposure.
+Miso soup consumption has been proven helpful for chelating the effects of toxic radiation exposure.

-In the Chernobyl nuclear power plant disaster of 1986, many local people consumed miso soup as a preventive measure against radiation disease because of Dr. Akizuki's findings.
+In the Chernobyl nuclear power plant disaster of 1986, many local people consumed miso soup as a preventive measure against radiation disease because of Dr. Akizuki's observations.

 It was discovered in 1972 that the main component in miso that helps to provide a shield against radiation is a certain compound called dipicolinic acid.
-Dipicolinic acid is produced from the beneficial bacillus bacteria in aged miso and is an alkaloid that specifically helps to chelate heavy metals and radioactive isotopes from the body.
+Dipicolinic acid is produced from the beneficial bacillus bacteria in aged miso and is an alkaloid that specifically helps support the removal of metals and radioactive isotopes from the body.

 Studies have shown that women who consume the soup on a regular basis